jmpinit/homepage/_posts/2024-12-14-designing-a-pcr-thermocycler-pt-1.md

 That all changed with the discovery of Taq polymerase, [which was found in a bacterium called Thermus aquaticus] that likes to live in hot springs.
 Taq pol can survive temperatures that break apart DNA into single strands, which is a process called denaturing.
-It allowed PCR to be automated and carried out cheaply, because everything could be mixed together at the beginning and then run through the amplification cycles just by changing the temperature.
+It allowed PCR to be automated and carried out cheaply.
+Everything could be mixed together at the beginning and then run through the amplification cycles just by changing the temperature without worrying about destroying the polymerase and needing to add more.
 PCR with Taq pol proceeds like this:

 [which was found in a bacterium called Thermus aquaticus]: https://doi.org/10.1128/jb.127.3.1550-1557.1976

 1. Lyse (pop / break up) your sample cells to free the DNA inside.
 2. Spin it down in a centrifuge to separate out most of the non-DNA gunk.
+The gunk mostly ends up in a pellet at the bottom and the rest in the supernatant liquid above.
 3. Take the DNA-rich supernatant and mix it with your primers, Taq pol, free nucleotides, and magnesium ions (needed to stabilize some intermediate bonds).